x3n0cr4735/celi/docs/new_use_cases.md

 Each public function in the class becomes a tool that the LLM can use.

 There is one required function, `def get_schema(self) -> Dict[str, str]`.
 This function returns a dictionary describing the document sections.
-The processor will work through the sections, completing the defined tasks for each section.
+The processor will work through the sections independently, completing the defined tasks for each section.
 Each dictionary can have any string values, but it is intended to be a section number followed by a section name.

 In addition to the `get_schema` function, the ToolImplementations class can have whatever other functions it needs to enable celi_framework.
 Each function should be documented with type hints and a doc string.
 The top section of the docstring will be included as the description of the overall function.
 If the function takes arguments, there should be a section called "Args:" that contains a list of the arguments to the function and descriptions of each.
 An example docstring is given below: